arianarobertson/python-project-1/learningjournal.md

 My learning is progressing steadily, and I’m proud of understanding how to use functions and data structures effectively in Python.
 I am still working on becoming more confident with file handling and exception management.
 I would like more practice with organizing larger programs and working with binary files to strengthen my overall coding skills.

+# Exercise 1.5: Object-Oriented Programming in Python

+1. In your own words, what is object-oriented programming?
+What are the benefits of OOP?
+Object-oriented programming (OOP) is a method of structuring and designing programs by organizing related data and behavior into "objects".
+These objects are instances of "classes", which serve as blueprints that define the structure (attributes) and behavior (methods) of the object.
+OOP makes code more modular, reusable, and easier to manage by breaking it down into smaller, more logical components.

+Some of the main benefits of OOP include:

+Reusability: Once a class is defined, it can be used to create multiple instances (objects) with shared functionality.

+Encapsulation: It keeps data safe from external interference and misuse by bundling it with the methods that work on it.

+Maintainability: It is easier to locate and fix bugs in well-structured OOP code.

+Scalability: Larger applications can be structured and expanded more easily using OOP.

+OOP is especially helpful in real-world applications where multiple entities interact with each other and have common properties or behaviors.

+2. What are objects and classes in Python?
+Come up with a real-world example to illustrate how objects and classes work.
+In Python, a class is a blueprint for creating objects.
+It defines the structure and behaviors that its objects will have.
+An object is an instance of a class, representing a specific realization of that blueprint.

+Example:

+Imagine you’re designing a "Car" system.
+You could define a Car class with attributes like make, model, year, and methods like start_engine() and stop_engine().

+python
+Copy
+Edit
+class Car:
+    def __init__(self, make, model):
+        self.make = make
+        self.model = model

+    def start_engine(self):
+        print("Engine started")

+# Creating objects
+car1 = Car("Toyota", "Camry")
+car2 = Car("Honda", "Civic")

+car1.start_engine()  # Output: Engine started
+In this example, Car is the class, and car1 and car2 are objects (or instances) of that class.
+Each object has its own set of data but shares the same functionality defined in the class.

+3. In your own words, write brief explanations of the following OOP concepts (100–200 words each):
+a) Encapsulation
+Encapsulation is the principle of bundling data (attributes) and the methods that operate on that data into a single unit, typically a class.
+This allows for controlling access to the internal state of an object by using private or protected variables and providing public getter and setter methods.
+Encapsulation helps ensure that data cannot be changed arbitrarily from outside the object, making programs more secure and reducing the chances of unintended interference or bugs.

+For example, in a class representing a bank account, you might not want to allow direct access to the balance attribute.
+Instead, you’d provide methods like deposit() and withdraw() to modify the balance while enforcing rules like not allowing negative balances.
+Encapsulation enforces the idea of "hiding the complexity" and exposing only what is necessary.

+b) Inheritance
+Inheritance is an OOP concept where a class (child or subclass) inherits properties and methods from another class (parent or superclass).
+This helps promote code reuse and logical hierarchy.
+Instead of writing the same code again in multiple classes, you can write it once in a base class and extend or override it in derived classes as needed.

+For instance, a base class Vehicle might define attributes like speed and methods like start().
+Then, a subclass Car could inherit everything from Vehicle and add its own specific attributes, like number_of_doors.
+This allows Car to use both general vehicle functionality and its own specialized behavior.

+Inheritance supports polymorphism and helps build complex systems more efficiently by promoting code modularity and maintainability.

+c) Polymorphism
+Polymorphism allows different objects to respond to the same method or operation in different ways.
+In Python, polymorphism is commonly achieved through method overriding in subclasses or by using common interfaces.
+It enables flexibility in code, especially when handling multiple object types that share a common method name but implement different logic.

+For example, consider a base class Animal with a method speak().
+A subclass Dog could implement speak() to return "Woof!", while a subclass Cat could implement it to return "Meow!".
+When you loop over a list of animals and call speak() on each, Python will automatically call the correct method depending on the object type.

+This is powerful because it allows you to write code that works on a general level but behaves correctly for each specific object type, making your programs more dynamic and easier to extend.